Cray-HPE/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

    Hashicorp Vault and create the CFS session as long as the branch of the CSM configuration management repository hasn't changed.

+### Procedure for Other Users

+The `csm.password` Ansible role supports setting passwords for non-root users.
+Make a copy of the `rotate-pw-mgmt-nodes.yml` Ansible playbook and modify the role variables to specify a different `password_username` and use that username when adding the hashed password to Vault as in the procedure above.
+Follow the procedure to create a configuration layer using the new Ansible playbook and create a CFS session using that layer.